ahmedcodein/salesware/README.md

 The development velocity is increased during the second sprint and significantly in the third.
 There are technical and management reasons for that.
 With respect to the technicality, two main issues are considered to be the cause.
 On one hand, the learning curve possessed a low slop due to the structural complexity of Django project.
 In particular, the phase of creating the project with its first two Apps were a bit of challenge with respect to connecting the main components of the project together, namely: urls, views, templates and how to correctly pass the information from one to the other.
 On the other hand, the difficulty that comes with implementing Bootstrap and making the templates content responsive.

 The management difficulty is related to the author undertaking of two roles at the same time.
-On other words, being the developer and the product owner simultaneously.
-Being more focused on getting the code working has left some user stories defined in the first two sprints to be quite general with less adequate granularity than what it needs to be.
+In other words, being the developer and the product owner simultaneously.
+Being more focused on getting the code working has left some user stories executed in the first two sprints to be quite general with less adequate granularity than what it needs to be.
 The reader could observe this by comparing the quality of the user stories descriptions of the third sprint and those of the first two sprints.

 In the third sprint, the author becomes technically more comfortable.
 Consequently, this is translated into a better management style and quality.
 This two dimensional improvement (Technical and management) resulted into the inclusion of additional user stories to the third sprint.
 The reader might expect this should be obvious, considering that the third sprint is **40%** longer than a two-week sprint.
 Which is quite true, the additional time certainly contributed.
 But in the same time, the reader can see from the figure below that in the third sprint alone, the author got **60%** of the user stories done with significantly better user story scop granularity definition.
 Please review the [user stories](/README.md#2231-epics-and-user-stories) again for description quality comparison.